DataDog/datadog-agent/docs/dev/agent_omnibus.md

 docker run -v %CD%:c:\dev\go\src\github.com\DataDog\datadog-agent -it datadog/agent-buildimages-windows_1809_x64 cmd
 ```

-It will take a while on the first run.
+It will take a while on the first run since it has to download the ~12GB Docker image.

 Start the build by running:
 ```